-Pneumonia is a very common illness, and any person can develop it.
-People at higher risk include the elderly, the very young, and those with underlying health problems, such as chronic obstructive pulmonary disease (COPD), diabetes, congestive heart failure, sickle cell anemia, or conditions that impair the immune system, such as AIDS, cancer therapy, or organ transplantation.
-Pneumonia may also be more likely following some kinds of lung injury – for example, after lungs have been damaged from breathing in chemicals.
+Pneumonia is a very common illness, which any person can develop.
+People more likely to get pneumonia include adults 65 years or older, children younger than 5 years old, people who smoke, people with ongoing health conditions, such as chronic obstructive pulmonary disease (COPD), diabetes, congestive heart failure, sickle cell anemia, or conditions that weaken the immune system, such as HIV/AIDS, cancer therapy, or organ transplantation.
+Pneumonia might also be more likely to occur after some kinds of lung injury – for example, after lungs have been damaged from breathing in chemicals.

-Some organisms (germs) that cause pneumonia may be spread through the air, by direct contact with an infected person, or on contaminated objects.
-Some causes of pneumonia can be from environmental sources and are spread in dust or other fine particles (e.g., water vapor).
-Some lung infections are not due to person-to-person transmission – for example, a person who loses control of breathing (e.g., during a seizure or while intoxicated) could vomit and then inhale stomach contents and bacteria into the lungs and develop pneumonia.
+Some germs that cause pneumonia can spread through the air, by direct contact with an infected person, or by contact with contaminated objects.
+Some causes of pneumonia can come from the environment and can be spread in dust or other fine particles (e.g., water vapor).
+Some germs that cause pneumonia are not spread from person to person – for example, a person who loses control of breathing (e.g., during a seizure or while intoxicated) could vomit and then inhale stomach contents and bacteria into the lungs and develop pneumonia.

-Signs and symptoms of pneumonia may include cough (usually with sputum/phlegm), fever, shaking chills, shortness of breath, chest pain, muscle aches, loss of appetite, rapid breathing, and a rapid pulse.
-A physical exam and tests [chest x-ray, sputum and/or blood test, influenza test, etc.] may help healthcare providers make a diagnosis of pneumonia.
+Symptoms of pneumonia include cough (usually with sputum or phlegm), fever, chills, shortness of breath, chest pain, muscle aches, loss of appetite, rapid breathing, and a rapid pulse.

 How soon after exposure do symptoms appear?

-Pneumonia symptoms may appear days to weeks (even years) after exposure, depending on the organism that causes the disease.
+Pneumonia symptoms can appear days to weeks (even years) after exposure, depending on the germ that causes the disease.